 The benefits of DMARC

-For mailbox providers … DMARC provides information about how to filter messages that fail authentication.
-This is your domain’s DMARC policy.
-When mailbox providers are unclear how to handle unauthenticated messages, they may lean towards delivering them.
-That’s because recipients are often more upset about not receiving real emails than dealing with spam.
+For mailbox providers… DMARC provides information about how to filter messages that fail authentication.
+This is what your domain’s DMARC policy does.
+When mailbox providers are unclear about how to handle unauthenticated messages, they may lean toward delivering them.
+That’s because recipients will be more upset about not receiving real emails than dealing with spam.
 This is how potentially dangerous emails sneak through.

 All major mailbox providers support DMARC.
 That includes Gmail, Outlook, Yahoo, Apple Mail, and AOL.
 In fact, implementing DMARC is a signal to these providers that you’re a responsible and reputable sender they can trust.